Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 * conditions on `when` expressions with subject,
 * type checks and casts (`is`, `as`),
 * `return`, both implicit and explicit,
-* we propose an alternative to improve equality (`==`, `!=`).
+* equality checks (`==`, `!=`).

 ### The issue with overloading

 We leave out of this KEEP any extension to the propagation of information from function calls to their argument.
 One particularly visible implication of this choice is that you still need to qualify enumeration entries that appear as arguments as currently done in Kotlin.
-Following with the example above, you still need to qualify the argument to `message`.
+Following the example above, you still need to qualify the argument to `message`.

 ```kotlin
 val s = message(Problem.CONNECTION)